Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 (Croat. rukaruci, noganozi, svrhasvrsi).
 In other words, phonemesk, g, hdo not change into c, z, s, as they do in Croatian

-• this is because Kaikavian language (like Slovenian too) did not have Second Slavic palatalisation, whereas todays standard Croatian (Neostokavian) had it.
+• this is because Kajkavian language (like Slovenian too) did not have Second Slavic palatalisation, whereas todays standard Croatian (Neostokavian) had it.

 • prothetic v– before -u and -ovusnica, vugurekvuho, vulica, vuvogel